Top 100 Content Marketing Questions Answered

 – Enable reverse engineering of successful content-to-customer conversions.

 To get better at content marketing, you’ll need to learn from others.
-To do so, look for the right boss, the right blogs, the right books and the right tribe.
+To do so, look for the right boss, the right blog, the right books, and the right tribe.
+Participate in events like Content Marketing World (CMW).

 Read More

-People’s attention spans are short.
-If you can’t hook your audience in 7 seconds, people may not get your message.
+People are impatient.
+If you can’t hook your audience in 7 seconds, people may not stick around long enough to get your message.

 Read More

-Marketers constantly face the need to quickly adapt content across communications channels, audiences and media to get the word out fast.
-First create an overarching message and strategy quickly.
-Then, adapt the message and strategy to the needs of each audience, channel and medium.
+Marketers constantly face the need to quickly adapt content across communications channels, audiences, and media to get the word out fast.
+First, create an overarching content marketing plan, message, and strategy quickly.
+Then, adapt the message and strategy to the needs of each audience, channel, and medium.

 Read More

 Marketers who write a content marketing strategy are 4 times more successful, says Joe Pulizzi.
-Yet only about 1 out of 3 of marketers have written a strategy.
+Yet only fewer than half of marketers have a documented content marketing strategy.

 Read More